Safeguarding Children

 Topic Overview

-The Qualifi Level 2 Adult Social Care Certificate is a foundational qualification designed for individuals working or aspiring to work in adult social care settings in the UK.
-It equips learners with essential knowledge and skills to provide high-quality, person-centred care, adhering to professional standards and legal frameworks.
-This qualification covers crucial areas such as communication, personal development, safeguarding, duty of care, and the promotion of health and wellbeing, ensuring students are well-prepared for entry-level roles within the sector.
+The Qualifi Level 2 Adult Social Care Certificate is a foundational qualification for anyone starting a career in adult social care in the UK.
+It equips learners with the essential knowledge and skills to provide safe, compassionate, and person-centred care to adults, including the elderly, those with disabilities, or individuals with mental health conditions.
+The qualification covers key areas such as communication, safeguarding, health and safety, and the principles of care, all of which are critical for delivering high-quality support in residential homes, domiciliary care, or day centres.

 Key Concepts